Gaborone Entry Requirements

 Documents to Have Ready

-Must be valid for at least 6 months beyond intended stay with at least 2 blank visa pages for stamps
+Must be valid for minimum 6 months beyond intended stay

-Proof of departure from Botswana (physical or electronic ticket/booking confirmation)
+Proof of departure from Botswana within allowed timeframe

 Yellow Fever Certificate

-Required if arriving from or transiting through yellow fever endemic countries within 6 days of arrival
+Required if arriving from yellow fever endemic countries

 Tips for Smooth Entry